CursedRicky/CLAutoClicker/README.md

 # How to use

-1) Install the requirements from requirements.txt file with the pip command
+1) Install the requirements from requirements.txt file with the following command
+  > pip install requirements.txt

 2) Louch the script with the following line:
   > python clicker.py TIME